Hypomagnesemia

 Magnesium homeostasis

 The main controlling factors in magnesium homeostasis appear to be gastrointestinal absorption and renal excretion.
-The average American diet contains approximately 360 mg (ie, 15 mmol) of magnesium; healthy individuals need to ingest 0.15-0.2 mmol/kg/d to stay in balance.
-Magnesium is ubiquitous in nature and is especially plentiful in green vegetables, cereal, grain, nuts, legumes, and chocolate.
+The average American diet contains approximately 360 mg (ie, 15 mmol or 30 mEq) of magnesium; healthy individuals need to ingest 0.15-0.2 mmol/kg/d to stay in balance.
+Magnesium is ubiquitous in nature and is especially plentiful in green vegetables, cereals, grains, nuts, legumes, and chocolate.
 Vegetables, fruits, meats, and fish have intermediate values.
 Food processing and cooking may deplete magnesium content, thus accounting for the apparently high percentage of the population whose magnesium intake is less than the daily allowance.

 The plasma magnesium concentration is kept within narrow limits.
-Extracellular magnesium is in equilibrium with that in the bones and soft tissues (eg, those of the kidneys and intestines).
-In contrast with other ions, magnesium is treated differently in 2 major respects: (1) no hormonal modulation of urinary magnesium excretion occurs, and (2) bone, the principal reservoir of magnesium, does not readily exchange with circulating magnesium in the extracellular fluid space.
-This inability to mobilize magnesium stores means that in states of negative magnesium balance, initial losses come from the extracellular space; equilibrium with bone stores does not begin for several weeks.
+Extracellular magnesium is in equilibrium with that in the bones and soft tissues (eg, the kidneys and intestines).
+In contrast with other ions, magnesium is treated differently in two major respects: (1) bone, the principal reservoir of magnesium, does not readily exchange magnesium with circulating magnesium in the extracellular fluid space and (2) only limited hormonal modulation of urinary magnesium excretion occurs.
+[6, 7, 8] This inability to mobilize magnesium stores means that in states of negative magnesium balance, initial losses come from the extracellular space; equilibrium with bone stores does not begin for several weeks.

 Magnesium absorption